How To Become an Insurance Underwriter

 Most insurance underwriters do not need to earn a graduate degree to begin a career in underwriting.
 Those who aspire to senior-level positions, however, may decide to return to school to earn a Master of Business Administration (MBA) after gaining at least a few years of work experience.

 Starting in your junior year of high school, you’ll need to explore bachelor’s degree programs in the finance field.
-An accounting degree is a versatile option.
+An accounting degree is a versatile option, but a finance degree is another good choice.

-After graduating, you can immediately begin looking for work as an insurance underwriter; you do not need to earn an advanced certification first.
+After graduating, you can immediately begin looking for work as an insurance underwriter; you may not need to earn an advanced certification first.
 New hires typically go through the company’s on-the-job training program, which may last a few months.
-After you gain at least a couple of years of work experience, you may decide to enhance your career qualifications and expand your opportunities for advancement by earning a professional certification.
+After you gain at least a couple of years of work experience, you may decide to enhance your career qualifications and position yourself for advancement opportunities by earning a professional certification.

 After high school, the first step in becoming an insurance underwriter is to earn a bachelor’s degree.
 There is no one universal insurance underwriter degree requirement for aspiring underwriters; people come to the field with various types of degrees in finance, economics and mathematics.
-However, earning an accounting degree is a good choice.
+However, earning an accounting or a finance degree may be a good choice.

-An accounting degree will allow you to develop strong math skills and analytical reasoning abilities, as well as an understanding of business procedures and practices.
+An accounting or finance degree can allow you to develop strong math skills and analytical reasoning abilities, as well as an understanding of business procedures and practices.
 Accounting students can expect to study topics such as the following:

 • The principles of accounting, including objectives, theories and practices aligned with the Generally Accepted Accounting Principles (GAAP)